Best TCL TVs in 2025

 Mini-LED refers to the type of LEDs used in a TV's backlight.
 With mini-LEDs measuring about one-fifth the size of a standard LED – measuring just 0.008-inch (200 microns) across – the dimming zones that modern TVs use to provide a more dynamic picture and better contrast get shrunk down.

-Back in 2019 TCL introduced the first mini-LED TV, a move that other manufacturers started emulating in 2021.
-(Finds out more in our article Year of the mini-LED TV: Samsung, LG and TCL getting this huge upgrade.)
+Back in 2019, TCL introduced the first Mini-LED TV, a move that would make rival manufacturers emulate by 2021.
+(You can find out more about the technology in our article Year of the mini-LED TV: Samsung, LG and TCL getting this huge upgrade.)

 How to choose the best TCL TV for you

-When it comes to TCL TVs, shoppers can feel safe buying any of the TCL TVs on the market.
-Though relatively new in the North American TV market, TCL has earned a reputation for offering high-quality TVs that punch above their weight in terms of picture quality, features and affordability.
+When it comes to TCL TVs, shoppers can feel safe buying most newer models on the market.
+Though relatively new to the North American TV market, TCL has earned a reputation for offering high-quality TVs that punch above their weight in terms of picture quality, features and affordability.

-In the end, a TCL TV delivers a great TV experience at a great price, and the only real question is what features are you willing to pay a little more for.
-As our testing and reviews have shown, you'll get great quality for a great price on any model.
+In the end, a TCL TV delivers incredible picture performance at a great price, and the only real question is what features you are willing to pay for at any particular price point.
+As our testing and reviews have shown, you'll get great quality at an unmatched price on any of its models.

 If you're still trying to narrow down your TV shopping by brand, price range or screen size, check out our picks for the best TVs in each.